21. Brilliant Islands

 These dolphins, mostly white with black areas, occasionally glide beneath Aomi, darting in all directions.
 They are known as Commerson’s dolphins.

-Since yesterday, pintado petrels—small birds with striking white spots on their chocolate wings—have been gliding through the cold, smoky sky as snow sweeps sideways.
+Since yesterday, pintado petrels (small birds with striking white spots on chocolate-brown wings) have been gliding through the cold, smoky sky as snow sweeps sideways.
 Seeing birds after such a long voyage is a sign that land is near.
-The Antarctic islands I'm heading toward must be getting closer.
+The Antarctic islands I am heading toward must be getting closer.

-Because of bad weather, I can't confirm my position with the sextant.
+Because of bad weather, I cannot confirm my position with the sextant.
 Fortunately, before leaving Argentina for Antarctica, a Japanese company lent me an NNSS, an early satellite navigation system.
-Roughly once an hour, when a satellite comes into range, the device automatically receives a signal, begins calculating, and displays my position, though it's from 5 to 10 minutes ago.
+Roughly once an hour, when a satellite comes into range, the device automatically receives a signal, begins calculating, and displays my position, though it is from 5 to 10 minutes earlier.

 Even at night, the Southern Ocean in summer remains dimly lit, with the horizon always in view.
-Dressed in a bright red mountaineering jacket, pants, and two pairs of wool socks, I light the benzine pocket warmer.
+Dressed in a bright red mountaineering jacket and pants, with two pairs of wool socks, I light the benzine pocket warmer.

 I poke my head out of the hatch to watch for icebergs, my shoulders stiff from holding the same position for so long.
-After several sleepless nights, I'm utterly exhausted.
+After several sleepless nights, I am utterly exhausted.

-Before I know it, I've fallen asleep.
+Before I know it, I have fallen asleep.
 When I check my watch, only five minutes have passed.
-Maybe I'm still in a dream, dreaming within a dream.
+Maybe I am still in a dream, dreaming within a dream.

-The sky and sea have been all gray and black, but now the blue light of pre-dawn begins to seep into the scene.
+The sky and sea have been all gray and black, but now the blue light before dawn begins to spread into the scene.

-Soon after, as the sun rises between the clouds, the sky transforms into a patchwork of gray, dark blue, and orange hues.
+Soon after, as the sun rises between the clouds, the sky transforms into a patchwork of gray, dark blue, and orange.

 Below, on the endless expanse of ocean, the islands along the Antarctic coast begin to reveal their majestic forms.
-Though their peaks are veiled by clouds, some islands tower over 2,000 meters.
+Though their peaks are veiled by clouds, there is even an island towering more than 2,000 meters high (2,012 meters).

-The ice-covered, silver-white islands bask in the sunlight, their mountainsides dazzling in white—no, it's more like gold, undoubtedly gold!
+The ice-covered, silver-white islands bask in the sunlight, their mountainsides dazzling in white.
+No, more like gold, undoubtedly gold.
 Each island seems to radiate light into the sky.

-Strangely, it doesn't feel like I'm seeing this vast landscape of islands and sea for the first time—have I seen it before in a dream?
+Strangely, it does not feel as if I am seeing this vast landscape of islands and sea for the first time.
+Have I seen it before in a dream?

-It's been a month since I left Buenos Aires, and every day, I mark my position on the charts.
-Aomi's course toward the Antarctic Peninsula is clearly marked.
-But did I actually mark it?
+It has been a month since I left Buenos Aires, and every day, I mark my position on the charts.
+Aomi’s course toward the Antarctic Peninsula is clearly marked.
+But did I, myself, really mark it?

 How many years or decades ago did Aomi leave port?
 Where is she heading?
-Can I be sure my memory isn't mistaken?
-Who can confirm the truth when I'm all alone?
+Can I be sure my memory is not mistaken?
+Who can confirm the truth when I am all alone?
 Is the view before me even real?

-Aomi and I might have sunk into the 4,000-meter-deep sea during a storm in the Drake Passage, and now I'm heading to...
-Who can guarantee this won't happen?
+Aomi and I might have sunk into the 4,000‑meter-deep sea during a storm in the Drake Passage, and now I am heading to… Who can guarantee this has not happened?
 Where is the person who can be certain of this?

 Cold fear creeping up my spine, I sail along the cliffs surrounding the island, searching for a break in the ring.
 Could there really be an entrance?
 It all seems like a solid mass of rock and snow.
 Maybe this is the wrong island?

-I take the chart out on deck and compare the island's shape to it over and over.
+I take the chart out on deck and compare the island’s shape to it again and again.
 I must get inside the ring before the next storm hits.
 After several nights of watching for icebergs, I feel my physical strength fading.

-If I don't find the entrance before the storm hits, I'll be...
-The strong tide shapes small triangular waves on the water, and I feel the eerie pull of the current through the tiller stick at my fingertips as I steer Aomi.
+If I do not find the entrance before the storm hits, I will be… The strong tide shapes small triangular waves on the water, and I feel the eerie pull of the current through the tiller at my fingertips as I steer Aomi.

-Then, like a massive door opening in a castle wall with a loud, creaking sound, a cut appears in the cliff, revealing a channel before me.
+Then, as if a massive door were opening in a castle wall with a loud creaking sound, a narrow cut appears in the cliff before me.

 “This is undoubtedly Deception Island.”